Learn about our enrollment process & schedule a tour

-The visual arts are a flourishing part of the Saint George’s environment.
-Just look on the Lower School hallway walls, where students’ colorful drawings, paintings, collages, and weavings grab your attention.
-The same is true for the Middle School’s walls, where thoughtful haiku poems accompany painted mosaics and student-cut paper masks smile down from a display on African culture.
-Walk just a little further to the Upper School Art Gallery to view a student exhibit of black and white photos of everyday objects from unusual angles.
+The visual arts are a vibrant and important part of the Saint George’s community.
+Lower School hallway walls are covered with students’ colorful drawings, paintings, collages, and weavings that grab your attention.
+The same is true for the Middle School’s walls, where you can find 3-D paper creations, bold drawings, and art projects that express each students’ personality.
+In the Upper School Art Gallery, view the latest exhibit of student works or guest showings from our artistic alumni and faculty.

-All of this creativity begins with our teachers – each a professional painter, photographer, or ceramic artist – and our outstanding art facilities.
-The Lower School’s Art Room is a separate building packed with paper, paint, posters and busy students exploring subjects as diverse as Aboriginal-style patterns and cut-paper self-portraits.
-The fifth graders paint copies of French Impressionist masterpieces, then dress up like their artists – in top hats, overcoats and beards – to re-enact the Paris Salon of 1874 in the Davenport House’s refined atmosphere.
+All of this creativity begins with our faculty and our outstanding art facilities.
+The Lower School’s spacious new Arts Building is packed with traditional and unique supplies, and is bustling with students exploring different cultural and natural subjects through our Art program.
+The fifth graders research 19th Century artists, paint copies of their masterpieces, then dress up in costume – top hats, overcoats, and even beards – to re-enact the Paris Salon of 1874 in the Davenport House’s refined atmosphere.

 Middle and Upper School students expand their intuition, imagination and dexterity in the expansive art, photography, and pottery studios of the Fred and Claire Gilbert Art Complex.
-Renowned local artists demonstrate their techniques, while a Montana printmaker visits each year for a week of sharing with students the finer points of intaglio and drypoint etching.
-The results of all this activity brighten Saint George’s walls and are mirrored in the growing confidence and ability of our students.
+Students also sharpen their artistic and analytical skills in studio art and film classes, expressing themselves through detailed sketches and moving videos.
+IB Visual Arts students prepare individual art exhibitions as seniors that sometimes take over entire rooms.
+The results of all these activities brighten Saint George’s walls and are mirrored in the growing confidence and ability of our students.